-- Once you are admitted and are ready for surgery, you will be taken to the operating theatre. - After your procedure, you will rest on a trolley in our recovery area.
+- Once you have been admitted and you are ready for surgery, you will be taken to the operating theatre. - After your procedure, you will rest on a trolley in our recovery area.
 Our nursing staff will look after you during this time. - Your support person, friends or relatives are welcome to wait at the hospital for you to be transferred to the ward.
 There is a coffee shop and food court on the ground floor where they can wait for you to be ready for visitors.
 Visitors are not permitted in our admission or recovery areas.